-Performance measure data referenced below reflects performance through the first quarter of FY22 which is preliminary and subject to change. v
+Performance measure data referenced below reflects performance through the first quarter of FY22 which is preliminary and subject to change. ^v

-Our Community, Our Kids (OCOK) - Metroplex West
+Our Community, Our Kids (OCOK) - Metroplex West (Tarrant, Erath, Hood, Johnson, Palo Pinto, Parker, and Somervell counties)

 OCOK has contracted with DFPS for services to children in foster care since FY15.
-On March 1, 2020, OCOK transitioned to Stage II of CBC and provision of case management and kinship services for all children in conservatorship in catchment area Metroplex West.
+Beginning in FY20 Q3, OCOK transitioned to Stage II of CBC to include the provision of case management and kinship services for all children in conservatorship in catchment area Metroplex West, made up of the 7 counties around Fort Worth.
 The average performance for fiscal years 2018 and 2019 is used as the baseline average for comparison. vi